DiversityCloud/yanwei.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at the [School of EECS](https://eecs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
+I received my Ph.D. in 2024 from the College of Intelligence and Computing, Tianjin University, China.
+Currently, I am a postdoctoral researcher at the [School of EECS](https://eecs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
 My research topic focuses on online social networks, recommendation systems, and machine learning.

  I am fortunate to work under the mentorship of [Prof.Bin Cui](https://cuibinpku.github.io/papers.html) at [PKU-DAIR Lab](https://github.com/PKU-DAIR)